NuWave Investment Management LLC Takes $281,000 Position in Seagen Inc. (NASDAQ:SGEN)

 Wall Street Analysts Forecast Growth

 SGEN has been the topic of several research analyst reports.
-Truist Financial initiated coverage on Seagen in a report on Monday, November 21st.
-They issued a “hold” rating and a $135.00 price objective on the stock.
-Raymond James cut their price target on Seagen from $220.00 to $155.00 and set an “outperform” rating on the stock in a report on Friday, October 28th.
-BMO Capital Markets upgraded Seagen from a “market perform” rating to an “outperform” rating and upped their price target for the stock from $177.00 to $178.00 in a report on Tuesday, October 11th.
-Morgan Stanley upped their price target on Seagen from $170.00 to $171.00 and gave the stock an “overweight” rating in a report on Friday, October 28th.
-Finally, JMP Securities cut their price target on Seagen from $196.00 to $142.00 and set a “market outperform” rating on the stock in a report on Wednesday, November 2nd.
+Oppenheimer cut their price objective on Seagen from $208.00 to $188.00 and set an “outperform” rating on the stock in a report on Friday, October 28th.
+Barclays cut their price objective on Seagen from $174.00 to $136.00 and set an “equal weight” rating on the stock in a report on Friday, October 28th.
+TheStreet downgraded Seagen from a “c-” rating to a “d+” rating in a report on Friday, September 16th.
+StockNews.com downgraded Seagen from a “buy” rating to a “hold” rating in a report on Monday, October 31st.
+Finally, JPMorgan Chase & Co. cut their price target on Seagen from $194.00 to $155.00 and set an “overweight” rating on the stock in a report on Monday, October 24th.
 Five equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
 According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of $160.67.

 Seagen Company Profile